Field Residency

 The Road to Residency

-Acceptance into a Field Residency is a curated process.
-Because of the high-intensity nature of prairie hunting and the limited number of "spots in the box" each season, I personally vet every dog to ensure they are physically and mentally prepared for the journey.
+Acceptance into a GDY Field Residency is a curated process.
+Because of the high-intensity nature of prairie hunting and the limited number of "spots in the box" each season, I personally vet each dog to ensure that they are physically and mentally prepared for the journey.

 This isn't a high-volume kennel operation; it is a bespoke experience where your dog joins my string.
 By limiting the intake, I ensure that every dog receives an uncompromising level of individual attention, optimal recovery time, and the lion's share of the wind.